neerubhai/geohash_heatmapper/README.md

 Geohash Mapper Module
 =====================

-This project can be used to create a heatmap of geohash polygons as a GeoJSON collection file.
-Input GeoJSON point files that fall within a geohash polygon's extents are used to create these heatmaps.
-Input Points with a datestamp are supported and can be used to filter the heatmap count aggregation by providing a date range.
+This project can be used to create a heatmap of spatial point data.
+Geohash polygons are used to represent heatmaps and are stored as a GeoJSON collection file.
+Input spatial point in GeoJSON format can be used by this module.
+Input points that lie within a geohash polygon's spatial extents are counted and used to create these heatmaps.
+A temporal filter can be applied to the heatmap creation process, if the point data has a date field associated to it.
+The date field is usually stored in the point metadata (see sample data provided with this module in the 'sample_data/' folder).
 Multiprocessing is leveraged to process multiple input files parallely improving overall processing time.

 ---------------